zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### stack `Object`

-A value indicating if the series should be stacked.
+Indicates that the series should be stacked in a group with the specified name.

 #### Example
     <kendo:chart-seriesItem stack="stack">